hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 # DATA:

-There are two sources of data in my project
+The data for this project is sourced from two places
-1) Iowa Liqour Sales - Google BigQuery
+1) Iowa Liqour Sales - Google BigQuery (https://console.cloud.google.com/marketplace/details/iowa-department-of-commerce/iowa-liquor-sales) - Each observation is an invoice for a liqour sale that contains geographic, vendor, and sale item(s) information.

-2) Iowa Population Demographics - Iowa Government Website
+2) Iowa Population Demographics - Iowa Government Website (https://data.iowa.gov/) - Each observation contains County-level demographic and education information.

 # DATA ANALYSIS:

 # 1. Exploratory Analysis:
-This includes using the liquor sales dataset to visualze the relationships between sales (in dollars) and other features.
+In this step the relationships between sales (in dollars) and other features are explored and visualized.

 # 2. Modeling Sales:
-This includes using both datasets to predict yearly sales per county in Iowa using data from the previous year.
+In this step the unique dataset I put together is used to predict yearly sales per county in Iowa using data from the previous year.

 -----------------------------------------------------------------------------------------------------------